Callaghman/opening-trainer-client/README.md

-This is a proof of concept project.
+.This is a proof of concept project.

 It was created with the help of chatGPT due to my lack of knowledge using React and Frontend work in general.